18z/SixSenses/README.md

-## Slx7hS3ns3onLinux - Sixth Sense on Linux
+## Sixth Sense on Linux - Clipboard Magic
+Right click the mouse, copy the text.
+MAGIC

 ### Installtion